oVirt/ovirt-site/source/node/autoinstall.html.md

 ------------------------------------------------------------------------

-If you want to use oVirt Node with oVirt Engine, you must also provide one of the following parameters:
+If you want to use oVirt Node with oVirt Engine, you must also provide at least one of the following parameters:

 ----